 Research and Studies

 In 2012, Feeding America released updated data that details food insecurity across the nation by state, congressional district and food bank service area.
-In the Greater Chicago Food Depository’s service area – Cook County – 1 in 6 individuals are food insecure, not knowing when or where their next meal will be.
+In the Greater Chicago Food Depository’s service area – Cook County – nearly 800,000 individuals are food insecure, not knowing when or where their next meal will be.

 The Greater Chicago Food Depository and Feeding America worked together to detail this food insecurity data by Cook County municipalities and Chicago neighborhoods.
 This level of data provides a highly nuanced view of hunger throughout Cook County and helps identify priority areas for hunger relief.